ibm-cloud-docs/cephaas/volume_view.md

 {: #viewing-block-storage-cli}
 {: cli}

-View details about a SDSaaS volume or summary information about all volumes from the CLI.
+View details about a volume or summary information about all volumes from the CLI.

 ### Viewing details of a single volume from the CLI